icfnext/prosper/README.md

 ```

-### Sightly
+## Sightly Mixin

 [Sightly](http://docs.adobe.com/content/docs/en/aem/6-0/develop/sightly.html) is the new templating language introduced in AEM6 to replace JSPs for component development.
 Sightly includes a [Java API](http://docs.adobe.com/content/docs/en/aem/6-0/develop/sightly/use-api-in-java.html) that defines an interface as well as an abstract class for implementing component supporting classes.
-Prosper provides an additional specification for initializing and testing these component classes using the transient JCR and mocking constructs outlined above.
+Prosper provides a mixin for initializing and testing these component classes using the transient JCR and mocking constructs outlined above.

 ```groovy
 import com.adobe.cq.sightly.WCMUse